mmmarinho/ROS2_Tutorial/docs/source/parameters_and_launch.rst

 .. note::

    According to the `official documentation <https://docs.ros.org/en/humble/Concepts/Basic/About-Parameters.html>`_, it is possible to work with undeclared parameters, but
-   I recommend against for basic usage.
+   I recommend against this for basic usage.

 It's easy to forget it, but :code:`Node.get_parameter()` will not work if the parameter was not first declared with :code:`Node.declare_parameter()`.
 Don't forget it!